citp/privacy-policy-historical/n/ne/new/newegg.com.md

-> *The following text is extracted and transformed from the newegg.com privacy policy that was archived on 2006-12-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061225115036id_/http%3A//www.newegg.com/CustomerService/PrivacySecurity.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the newegg.com privacy policy that was archived on 2007-06-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070624021414id_/http%3A//www.newegg.com/Info/PrivacySecurity.aspx) for the most accurate reproduction.*

-# Newegg.com - Privacy Policy
+# Newegg.com - Buy Computer Parts, PC Components, Laptop Computers, Digital Cameras and more!

+##### PRIVACY POLICY

 **Newegg.com is a licensee of the TRUSTe Privacy Program.
 TRUSTe is an independent, non-profit organization whose mission is to build user's trust and confidence in the Internet by promoting the use of fair information practices.**

-[](http://www.truste.org/ivalidate.php?url=www.newegg.com&sealid=101) This privacy statement covers the site [http://www.newegg.com](http://www.newegg.com/).
+[](http://www.truste.org/ivalidate.php?url=www.newegg.com&sealid=101) This privacy statement covers the site http://www.newegg.com.
 Because this Web site wants to demonstrate its commitment to your privacy, it has agreed to disclose its information practices and have its privacy practices reviewed for compliance by TRUSTe.
 The TRUSTe program covers only information that is collected through this Web site, and does not cover information that may be collected through software downloaded from the site.

 If you have questions or concerns regarding this statement, you should first contact Newegg.com Webmaster, at [webmaster@newegg.com](mailto:webmaster@newegg.com).
 If you do not receive acknowledgement of your inquiry or your inquiry has not been satisfactorily address, you should contact TRUSTe at <http://www.truste.org/consumers/watchdog_complaint.php>.
 TRUSTe will then serve as a liaison with us to resolve your concerns.